KaReeeeeeeeEM/Cohort/README.md

 ## Installation

-Here we shall first learn on how to host your website locally in the Virtual Server using HTTP on the default port 80.
+Here we shall first learn on how to host your website locally in the Virtual Server using HTTPS on the default port 443.

 1. Clone your repository
 - The repository name in github has a signature of .git whereas the repository url is supposed to have a format of 'https://github.com/[your-github-username]/[your-repo-name].git'.